State laws on abortion, transgender issues have companies balking on coming to Oklahoma, development official says

-Some businesses are starting to think twice about relocating to northeast Oklahoma — or expanding existing businesses within the state — because of abortion and transgender legislation that has come out of the state Capitol, a Tulsa Regional Chamber official said Wednesday.
+Some businesses are starting to think twice about relocating to Oklahoma — or expanding existing operations within the state — because of anti-abortion and anti-transgender legislation that has come out of the state Capitol, a Tulsa Regional Chamber official said Wednesday.

 People are also reading…